Who doesn't love The Golden Girls (1985-1992)?

 Brent Collins (October 31, 1941-January 6, 1988) played an early love interest for “Rose” who presented a challenge to the other ladies, who presumably consider themselves open-minded, because her mysterious doctor boyfriend turns out to be a little person.
 The women are really thrown for a loop; when he says he's “Dr. Jonathan Newman,” “Dorothy” shoots back, “Are you absolutely sure?”
 When bringing out hors d'oeuvres for a cozy, getting-to-know-you dinner at home, “Blanche” blanches after calling out, “Shrimp?”

-Along with making an impression as “Blanche”'s sis, North's most famous TV gig has to be one of her final performances — she was “Kramer”'s mom “Babs” on Seinfeld (1989—1998) in a 1995 episode in which she revealed her son's real name: “Cosmo.”
+Along with making an impression as “Blanche's” sis, North's most famous TV gig has to be as “Kramer's” mom “Babs” on Seinfeld (1989-1998) in a 1995 episode in which she revealed her son's real name: “Cosmo.”

 North pictured in a 1970s headshot at right.